Lirov/Lirov/README.md

 -->
 ---

-- :telescope: as a Backend Developer I'm contributing to the world by building backend strong infrastructures.
+- :telescope: as a Software Developer I'm contributing to the world by building strong software infrastructures and changing people's life everyday.

 - :seedling: Exploring Technical Content And Writing Weekly Posts On LinkedIn.